w3f/w3f-education/docs/Rust/section7/macros.md

 ### Declarative Macros

-Declarative macros are the most widely used, and are often easier to write than procedural macros.
-They allow for programmers to write expressions that are akin to `match` statements that "fill in the blank" in order to make writing Rust more concise.
-To put it simply, declarative macros operate almost like a template where the blanks are filled in by the parameters provided by the programmer.
+Declarative macros are the most widely used and often easier to write than procedural ones.
+They allow programmers to write expressions akin to `match` statements that "fill in the blank" to make writing Rust more concise.
+Put simply; declarative macros operate almost like a template where the parameters provided by the programmer fill in the blanks.

 ### Procedural Macros

-Procedural macros are more complex, as they accept code as input ,and produce code as output.
-This code, referred to as a `TokenStream`, represents this input and output.
-Procedural macros operate more like a function, as they accept a `TokenStream` as a parameter and specify a return type as a `TokenStream`.
-Part of the complexity in creating these macros are due to the fact that they must be in a seperate crate, making them more inconvenient to add into a Rust project.
+Procedural macros are more complex, accepting arbitrary code as input and producing code as output.
+This code, called a `TokenStream`, represents this input and output.
+Procedural macros operate more like a function, accepting a `TokenStream` as a parameter and specifying a return type as a `TokenStream`.
+Part of the complexity in creating these macros is that they must be in a separate crate, impacting the Rust project's structure.

 There are three primary types of procedural macros:

-- `#[derive]` macros that specify code to be added to entities such as structs and enums.
+- `#[derive]` macros specify code to add to entities such as structs and enums.
 - Function-like macros which structurally look and work like functions.
 - Attribute-like macros which define custom attributes on a particular entity.

-In this course, we won't be going over how to write a procedural macros.
+In this course, we won't be reviewing how to write a procedural macro.
 For more reading, it is encouraged to read the [Rust Book's examples](https://doc.rust-lang.org/book/ch19-06-macros.html), as well as the [The Little Book of Rust Macros](https://veykril.github.io/tlborm/) for more in-depth reading on how macros can be utilized.

 ## Writing a Basic Declarative Macro

 ### Overview

 In this example, we will be writing a declarative macro that utilizes `macro_rules!`.
-As stated before, a declarative macro similarly works in principle to a match statement, as there it declares a set of rules that are executed in order until the condition is reached.
+As stated before, a declarative macro similarly works in principle to a match statement, as it declares a set of rules executed in order until the condition is reached.
 Once the rule is met, the macro generates the corresponding Rust code.

 Courtesy of [The Little Book of Rust Macros](https://veykril.github.io/tlborm/decl-macros/macros-methodical.html), the following examples help to solidify this concept.